isj4/ijson2/README.md

 # Reason for making this library
-None of the C++ libraries I could find at the time had a liberal license or any exception guarantee.
+None of the C++ libraries I could find at the time had a liberal license or any visible exception guarantee.